Anti-Telescoping Reinforcement End Plates - Non Vestibule Car Ends - Inquiry

 TAG1014 (Tom Galbraith RIP 7/15/2020) Passed Away July 15, 2020 Frisco.org Supporter

-I didn't know what they were called, but that is the perfect description.
+I did not know what they were called, but that is the perfect description.

 Share This Page